ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

    }
 \end{equation}
 where $\tau$ is in $(0, \inf]$.
-The temperture parameter increases the sensitivity to low probability candidates and has to be tuned for optimal results.
+The temperature parameter increases the sensitivity to low probability candidates and has to be tuned for optimal results.
 Let's examine different cases of $\tau$

 case a: $\tau \to 0$ say $\tau = 0.001$
 ```